 Protect privacy & data

-• Control over your data—Meet adheres to the same privacy commitments and data protections as the rest of Google Cloud’s services.
+- Control over your data—Meet has the same privacy and data protections as the rest of Google Cloud’s services.

-• Google does not use customer data for advertising or sell customer data to third parties.
+- Google does not sell your data to third parties.

-• Google does not store video, audio, or chat data unless a meeting participant initiates a recording during the Meet session.
+- Google does not store video, audio, or chat data unless someone in the meeting starts the recording.

 For more details, go to the Privacy Resource Center.

-• Meet adheres to Internet Engineering Task Force (IETF) security standards for Datagram Transport Layer Security (DTLS) and Secure Real-time Transport Protocol (SRTP).
+- Meet follows Internet Engineering Task Force (IETF) security standards for Datagram Transport Layer Security (DTLS) and Secure Real-time Transport Protocol (SRTP).
 Learn more about the DTLS extension to establish keys for SRTP.

 Advanced encryption

-• Meet encryption provides security to keep all data private.
+- Meet encrypts your data to keep it private.
 You can add an extra layer of encryption with Google Workspace client-side encryption (CSE).

-• CSE uses your organization's encryption keys to encrypt Meet video and audio streams on the client’s browser before the streams are sent to other meeting participants or Google.
+- CSE uses your organization's encryption keys.
+Meet video and audio is encrypted on the client’s browser before the data is sent to other meeting participants or to Google.

 Keep your users safe in meetings with Meet.
 Here are some of the key anti-abuse measures we have in place:

-• Dialing in by phone—Phone numbers and PINs are only valid during the scheduled meeting time.
-PINs are generally 9 digits or more.
+- Dialing in by phone—Phone numbers and PINs are only valid during the scheduled meeting time.
 Phone participants can only join within 15 minutes of the scheduled meeting time.

 Advanced anti-abuse measures